Justin Carr, who was shot during protest Wednesday, has died

 “They shot my daddy ‘cause he’s black,” she said.
 “He was sitting in his car reading a mother******* book.
 So they shot him.
 That’s what happened.”

-North Carolina recently passed a law that blocks the release of police recordings from body or dashboard cameras with limited exceptions.
-That law is set to take effect in October.
+North Carolina recently passed a law that blocks the release of police recordings from body or dashboard cameras with limited exceptions, but that law is not set to take effect until October.

 “Technology like dashboard cameras and body cameras can be very helpful, but when used by itself technology can also mislead and misinform, which causes other issues and problems within our community,” Gov. Pat McCrory said after signing the bill into law in July.